CharlesCarley/BinTools/Tools/bin2html/Readme.md

 # bin2html
 bin2html is a tool that prints structured information about the ELF and PE executable file formats to HTML.

+##### Todo
+- The output needs split across multiple pages and then dumped into a directory.

 #### bin2html Usage
 ```